 Chapter in book

-- Logan Williams (Accepted).
+- Williams, Logan (2020).
 'Debating Daniel's Dream: The Synoptics and the Similitudes of Enoch on the Son of Man'.
 In Beyond Canon: Early Christianity and the Ethiopic Textual Tradition.
 T&T Clark.

 - Williams, Logan (2019).
 'Giving the Self through Death: A Crucified Christ as Gift in Galatians'.
 In Suffering and the Christian Life.
 Davies, Rachel & Kilby, Karen Bloomsbury T&T Clark.
 23–32.